 There are two main types of painkillers used to treat pancreatic cancer – non-opioids and opioids.
-Non-opioid painkillers include paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen.
+You may take more than one type of painkiller to help your pain.
+Or you may take painkillers with other drugs that can help to manage pain.

 Your doctor or nurse will tell you how and when to take your painkillers, and how long the pain relief should last.
 They should also explain any possible side effects.
 It’s important to follow their instructions when taking painkillers.
 For example, you may need to take your painkillers at regular times.
 Pain can be harder to control if you wait until your pain is very bad before taking painkillers.

 Don’t stop taking your painkillers without speaking to your doctor or nurse first, even if you don’t think they are helping your pain.
 If you are worried about side effects, speak to them before changing anything.

 Your doctor and nurse should continue to check your pain during your care.
 This is to make sure that your painkillers are working properly, and that you have the information and support you need.

 There are other types of pain relief for pancreatic cancer, such as drugs that are usually used to treat other health conditions, but can also be used for pain.

 Different types of painkillers can be taken in different ways.